shreyasY2k/compilor/README.md

 * Run "npm install" to install dependencies.
 * Then run "npm start" or "node server.js" to start the server.
 * Your app is now deployed locally
+* You can download the entire [CodeMirror](https://www.codemirror.net) zip to alter the style of the editor.

 # Server Deployment:[Heroku](https://www.heroku.com)
 * To deploy on heroku signin to your heroku account.
 Creat a nodeJS app.